maveniverse/site-001/content/en/_index.md

 {{% blocks/section color="dark" type="row" %}}
-{{% blocks/feature icon="fa-lightbulb" title="New chair metrics!" %}}
+{{% blocks/feature icon="fa-lightbulb" title="Get insight and learn about latest improvements!" %}}
-The Goldydocs UI now shows chair size metrics by default.
+Peek around this site and get the latest improvements and ideas "cooking".

-Please follow this space for updates!
+Follow this space for updates!
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab fa-github" title="Contributions welcome!" url="https://github.com/google/docsy-example" %}}
+{{% blocks/feature icon="fa-wrench" title="Adopt latest changes and improvements!" %}}
-We do a [Pull Request](https://github.com/google/docsy-example/pulls) contributions workflow on **GitHub**.
-New users are always welcome!
+Experiment and apply latest improvements in your builds.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab fa-twitter" title="Follow us on Twitter!" url="https://twitter.com/docsydocs" %}}
+{{% blocks/feature icon="fa-industry" title="Make your Maven builds run smooth!" %}}
-For announcement of latest features etc.
+Join the rest of Mavens by having your builds running smooth.
 {{% /blocks/feature %}}